RealistAI/github_best_practices/best_practices.md

 ### When to use it

 you use it when you want to see the actual code changes between the working directory and the stored index

 ### Why you use it

-You use it because it is a very helpful tool to see all the changes you made in the code on one screen and you can analyze the differences.
+You use it because it is a very helpful tool to see all the changes you made in the code on one screen and you can analyze the differences.<br>

 ## Scenarios for GitHub